Rippling/OpenAPIDocs/docs/e-Scopes.md

-employee:employmentType          | Permission to access the company's employees' employment types. employee:dob                     | Permission to access the company's employees' date of births. employee:address                 | Permission to access the company's employees' addresses. employee:workEmail               | Permission to access the company's employees' work emails. employee:title                   | Permission to access the company's employees' titles. employee:startDate               | Permission to access the company's employees' start dates.
+employee:employmentType          | Permission to access the company's employees' employment types. employee:dob                     | Permission to access the company's employees' date of births. employee:address                 | Permission to access the company's employees' addresses. employee:personalEmail  |  Permission to access the company's employees' personal emails. employee:phone  | Permission to access the company's employees' phone numbers. employee:filingStatus  | Permission to access the company's employees' filing statuses.
+employee:workEmail               | Permission to access the company's employees' work emails. employee:title                   | Permission to access the company's employees' titles. employee:startDate               | Permission to access the company's employees' start dates.